AnukarOP/BlackScrapper/README.md

-# Telegram Credit Card Scraper Bot
+# Telegram CC Scraper Bot 🚀

 This Telegram bot is designed to scrape messages from different groups or channels and extract credit card information.
 The extracted data is then sent to a specified channel of your choice.
 This bot is intended for educational purposes only and should not be used for any illegal activities.